 2- Taking the train is as easy as taking the subway or a municipal bus

 In North America, there is this obsession to differentiate long-distance trips from commuting trips as if the two needed absolutely to be treated differently.
-It's fine to wait on the quay for a subway or a commuter rail line, but for long-distance lines, it's not.
-People need to line up at the station and have tickets checked by employees before being allowed to go on the quay where the train is waiting for them.
+It's fine to wait on the platform for a subway or a commuter rail line, but for long-distance lines, it's not.
+People need to line up at the station and have tickets checked by employees before being allowed to go on the platform where the train is waiting for them.
 Pure lunacy.
 Because, yeah, if we want good consumer service, I'm sure airlines are the ones to copy, right?

-In Japan, not only can people wait on the quay for any train, even the Shinkansen, but in most cases, there is no reservation needed.
+In Japan, not only can people wait on the platform for any train, even the Shinkansen, but in most cases, there is no reservation needed.
 You don't need to reserve a seat or buy tickets a long time before.
 You show up, you look at these boards showing what is the fare to go where you want to go...

 |Destination and fare board at Kooriyama station|